 So this chapter in my life, well, I call it, "The Character Building Years."
 They built me

 If you asked anyone who knew me as a youngin, this would probably come as a shock.
 To most, I was this funny, animated girl involved in just about everything.
 Yes, I encountered cruel kids and my share of mean girls, but I loved school!
 I was this kid that could somehow always find her smile — a gift, I swear.
 And when things got really tough, I learned to go into my “space” and cry when I needed, but to emerge confident.
 I learned it was my choice what I shared of myself, and I divulged only when I felt I would not be judged.
-My mother taught me at a very young age to fake it until you make it - and I gave Oscar winning performances.
-So this chapter in my life, well, I call it, "The Character Building Years."
+My mother taught me at a very young age to fake it until you make it — and I gave Oscar winning performances.
+So this phase of my life, well, I call it, "The Character Building Years."
 They built me.
-And my space, became My Sanctuary.

 THE CITY OF ANGELS